Read Avicenna with voice, context, and method in the same frame.

 Avicenna

 Perhaps.
-Yet even a limited view can remain powerful if it makes the distinction between essence and existence, joined to a powerful account of necessary being harder to ignore.
+Yet even a limited view can remain powerful if it keeps the distinction between essence and existence, joined to a powerful account of necessary being harder to ignore than it was before.

 Critic